unahouExosite/docs/data/README.md

 <blank line>
 ```

-* `<alias 1> ... <alias N>` are the aliases you wait for data update.
+* `<alias>` is the alias you monitor for new datapoints.
-* `Request-Timeout` specifies the how long to wait on aliases.  `<timeout>` is a millisecond value and cannot be more than 300 seconds (300,000).
-If you don't specify this in header, the default value, 30 seconds, will be taken.
+* `Request-Timeout` specifies the how long to wait on changes.  `<timeout>` is a millisecond value and cannot be more than 300 seconds (300000 ms).
-* `If-Modified-Since` specifies waiting on aliases since the `<timestamp>`.  `<timestamp>` can be timestamp seconds since 1970-01-01 00:00:00 UTC and <a href=http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>HTTP-Date</a>.
+* `If-Modified-Since` specifies waiting on aliases since the `<timestamp>`.  `<timestamp>` can be timestamp seconds since 1970-01-01 00:00:00 UTC or standard <a href=http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>HTTP-Date</a> format.
+If this is not specified it defaults to "now".

 #####response

-Once any data of the waiting aliases get updated, it returnes the newest value.
+When the dataport is updated:

 ```
 HTTP/1.1 200 OK